Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If your dog was attacked by another dog, it's important that you protect your dog from any future negative encounters that may further cause stress.
 Keep in mind that stress levels may take several days to go down, so protect your dog from certain close encounters until your dog is ready.

-It's fundamental preventing off-leash dog encounters and telling dog owners to keep their dogs under control.
+It's fundamental to prevent off-leash dog encounters and tell dog owners to keep their dogs under control.
 While this safe "buffer of space" is not the treatment for undoing emotional damage, it's a good starting point so that your dog relaxes and trusts you to handle the issue.